ixtendio/gofre/README.md

 ### Data Sharing

 A middleware can share data with the next one in the chain using the request **context.Context**.
 The context has two purposes:
-1. to notify when the client close the TCP connection, or when some request timeouts occurred
+1. to notify when the client close the TCP connection or when some request timeouts occurred
 2. to share key-value data

 Looking at this example: